-ST. PETER'S SEMINARY / KING'S UNIVERSITY COLLEGE at The University of Western Ontario Philosophy 2222E ARISTOTELIAN LOGIC Wednesday (9:30 a.m. to 12:30 p.m.)
-St. Peter's Seminary, Room 102 Dr. Michael T. Fox 519-432-1824, ext.
-256 mtfox@uwo.ca Office Hours are at St. Peter's Seminary, Room 107B.
-I have set aside Monday from 1:00 p.m. to 2:00 p.m. and Thursday from 9:00 a.m. to 11:00 a.m. as my office hours, but feel free to drop by my office at any time to discuss your insights and questions in philosophy.
-COURSE DESCRIPTION A study of some of the central concepts in Aristotle's logic.
+ST. PETER'S SEMINARY / KING'S UNIVERSITY COLLEGE at The University of Western Ontario

+Philosophy 2222E (570) ARISTOTELIAN LOGIC

+Tuesday (1:30 p.m. to 4:30 p.m.)
+St. Peter's Seminary, Room 213

+Dr. Michael T. Fox 519-432-1824, ext.
+256 mtfox@uwo.ca

+Office Hours are at St. Peter's Seminary, Room 206.
+I have set aside Mondays from 1:30 p.m. to 2:30 p.m. and Thursdays from 10:00 a.m. to noon as my office hours, but if these hours are not convenient for you, we can arrange another time to meet.

+COURSE DESCRIPTION

+A study of some of the central concepts in Aristotle's logic.
 Special emphasis is placed on deductive and inductive forms of reasoning, as well as argumentation materially considered, namely, demonstration, dialectics, rhetorical argumentation and poetic argumentation.
 In addition, a study of sophistical reasoning is made.
 Antirequisite(s): Philosophy 2022 or the former Philosophy 205E.

-COURSE PREREQUISITES AND ANTEREQUISITES "Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
+COURSE PREREQUISITES AND ANTEREQUISITES

+"Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."
+Senate Policy

-Senate Policy GOALS OF COURSE This course will assist students to grow in the following knowledge, skills and attitudes.
-Knowledge What Should Students Know:
+GOALS OF COURSE

+This course will assist students to grow in the following knowledge, skills and attitudes.

+Knowledge

+What Should Students Know:

 - To understand the nature and role of the art of logic. - To understand the three acts of the intellect: definition, proposition, and argumentation. - To understand the various kinds of fallacious reasoning.

+Skills

-Skills What Should Students Do:
+What Should Students Do:

 - To read carefully the assigned readings. - To follow carefully the classroom lectures. - To show in class discussions and written work a firm grasp of the assigned readings and classroom lectures. - To develop a position on the assigned readings and classroom lectures. - To present in class discussions and written work sound arguments for their position. - To show in classroom discussions and written work a firm grasp of the art of logic. - To be able to write in clear, concise and grammatically correct English.

+Attitudes

-Attitudes What Students Should Value:
+What Students Should Value: